csci104/site/homework/hw1/index.md

 Remember there are two different arrays:

-1. As with the simple manager there is the `buffer` array of `4096` characters that is statically allocated as a data member of the manager class.
+1. As with the simple manager there is the `buffer` array of `BUFFER_SIZE` characters that is statically allocated as a data member of the manager class.
 2. For the flexible memory manager, there is also a dynamically allocated array,`blocks`, storing `CharacterBlock` structs that keep track of memory allocated in the `buffer`.

-Skeleton code for this part is provided in `flexible_manager.h` and `flexible_manager.cpp`.
+Skeleton code for this part is provided in `flexible.h` and `flexible.cpp`.
-We have provided driver code for testing your memory manager in `flexible_manager_test.cpp`.
+We have provided driver code for testing your memory manager in `flexible_test.cpp`.
 You will need to implement the same functions as in the first part, but now the memory can be assigned from any place in your buffer as long as there is space.
 As a consequence it will be possible to delete individual pointers from memory.